 Giving Tuesday has been around since 2012 and shows no signs of disappearing off the giving calendar anytime soon.
-In fact, in 2018 nonprofits raised over $400 million online on Giving Tuesday.
+In fact, in 2021 U.S. donors gave over $2.7 billion online on Giving Tuesday.
 That’s a lot of funding awesome moola!
 Nonprofits who participate in Giving Tuesday work hard to put together their campaign, rally supporters and reach their goals.
 But it can be a very noisy climate to raise money in.
 After all, lots of nonprofits are raising money that day and competing for donors’ attention and dollars.
 So what’s your nonprofit to do?

 We want to help you win at online giving this Giving Tuesday so we’ve got a round-up of strategies, tips, and helpful to-dos to prepare your organization for its best Giving Tuesday campaign ever.